Takealot

 - VAT at 15% on all Takealot fees

-Once your listing is live and approved, you need to create a Shipment Request in the Seller Portal to send inventory to the Takealot warehouse.
+Once your listing is approved, you create a Shipment Request in the Seller Portal to send your inventory to the Takealot warehouse.

-- Labelling: Every unit needs a Takealot barcode label.
-You print these from the Seller Portal and stick them on each product.
+- Every unit needs a barcode label — you print these from the portal and stick them on each product.
+Ja, every single one.

-- Packaging: Products must be properly packaged.
-Damaged goods arriving at the warehouse will be rejected.
+- Packaging must be proper — damaged goods arriving at the warehouse get rejected.
+Don't cheap out on the packaging.

-- Delivery to warehouse: You can drop off at their Johannesburg warehouse yourself, use a courier, or arrange a collection (availability varies).
+- Getting it there — you can drop off at their Joburg warehouse, use a courier, or arrange collection.
+Availability varies.

-- Lead time: Once stock arrives, it takes 2–5 business days for Takealot to receive and check in your inventory before it goes live.
+- Lead time — once your stock arrives, it takes 2–5 business days for them to check it in before it goes live.
+Plan accordingly.

-This is where your homework matters.
-Takealot's fees are not optional and they add up fast.
+Eish.
+This is the part that catches most new sellers off guard.
+Takealot's fees are not optional, and they stack up fast.

 Success Fee

-A percentage of the selling price (including VAT), charged per sale.
-The rate depends on the product category:
+A percentage of your selling price (including VAT), charged per sale:

 | Category | Typical Success Fee |